 If you don’t have a permanent address, there are several ways to meet bank requirements:

-Choose a digital bank: Some online banks, like Wise and Revolut, don’t require proof of residency in a specific country.
+- Choose a digital bank: Some online banks, like Chime and Wise, don’t require proof of residency in a specific country.

 Challenges and How to Overcome Them